jdickey/crypt_ident/README.md

 The methods employed directly by these use cases use [Result matchers](https://dry-rb.org/gems/dry-matcher/result-matcher/) and [`Result` monads](https://dry-rb.org/gems/dry-monads/1.0/result/) to provide a *consistent, fluent, explicit, and understandable* mechanism for detecting and handling success and failure.

-Each method *requires* a block, to which a `result` indicating success or failure is yielded.
+Each method (with two exceptions, noted in their documentation) *requires* a block, to which a `result` indicating success or failure is yielded.
 That block **must** in turn define blocks for **both** `result.success` and `result.failure` to handle success and failure results, respectively.
 Each of the two blocks takes parameters which the method uses to communicate either the successful result (and possible supporting information), or the reason for failure, along with supporting information.
 Not all failure cases use all parameters to the `result.failure` block.
 Any that are not relevant may be safely ignored (and **should** by convention have a value of `:unassigned` yielded to the `result.failure` block).

 The active configuration **is not** passed as a parameter to either the `success` or `failure` blocks; it is always accessible as `CryptIdent.config`, and is based on the [`dry-configurable`](https://dry-rb.org/gems/dry-configurable/) Gem.